yaleman/st2-whois/README.md

+# ⚠️ THIS IS ARCHIVED AND WILL NOT BE UPDATED ⚠️

 Whois pack for stackstorm
 ===

 This is a pretty simple implementation of whois for stackstorm.
 Works in `python2` for now - I will test in `python3` soon.

-Tweet @TerminalOutcomes if you want to yell at me, or file a bug.
+Tweet @yaleman43381258 if you want to yell at me, or file a bug.

 ## Actions